-Appendix E. Guideline for District Use Case
+Appendix F. Guideline for District Use Case

-Student-defined district use cases for the new "bring your own district" division must be located in a state or territory of the United States.
+Student-defined district use cases for the "bring your own district" division must be located in a state or territory of the United States.

-A district use case is a defined geographic area containing a collection of buildings (up to 20) served by one or more electrical distribution feeders with a collection of spaces potentially available for PV installation, including but not limited to building rooftops, façades, open land, parking, agricultural dual use, bodies of water, and other facilities.
+A district use case is a defined geographic area containing a collection of buildings (a minimum of five and up to 20) served by one or more electrical distribution feeders with a collection of spaces potentially available for PV installation, including but not limited to building rooftops, façades, open land, parking, agricultural dual use, bodies of water, and other facilities.
 The use case for each district typically includes the following data sets:

-- The energy or environmental sustainability goals of the district use case - A map (.kmz file) designating the boundaries of the campus or district within which student teams are confined to designing their systems - Twelve consecutive months of interval load (energy consumption) data (in intervals ranging from 15 minutes to hourly) for several buildings that are within the district and connected to the electricity distribution feeder - Electric utility rate schedule - Base case information for distribution system impact summary - A development master plan, land ownership status, local zoning codes, and permitting requirements for land use - Battery storage challenge (included at the Final Deliverable Package phase) - A PV system hosting capacity heat map for the distribution system serving the campus or district (included at the Final Deliverable Package phase).
+- The energy or environmental sustainability goals of the district use case - A map (.kmz file) designating the boundaries of the campus or district within which student teams are confined to designing their systems - Twelve consecutive months of interval load (energy consumption) data (in intervals ranging from 15 minutes to hourly) for several buildings that are within the district and connected to the electricity distribution feeder.
+The organizers can assist with generating synthetic electric load data if needed. - Electric utility rate schedule - Base case information for distribution system impact summary, including available information about electricity meter, distribution feeder, and transformer locations. - A development master plan, land ownership status, local zoning codes, and permitting requirements for land use - District interest in battery storage capabilities (included at the final deliverable package phase) - A PV system hosting capacity heat map for the distribution system serving the campus or district.